 d.
 Coach teachers in and model design … Read More

 Since the rollout of a 1-to-1 laptop program in the fall of 2014 with a school I’m consulting with, there has been very little continuity between the classes.
 Both teachers and students are so focused on learning the technology that they get lost in the purpose of the device in front of them; to enhance what was already happening in the classroom.
 I thought by implementing Google Apps for Education, I could solve the problem.
 Bring all the teachers together.
 The platform isn’t the problem.
 The device isn’t the problem.
 The problem is the preparedness and speed in which the rollout took place.
 Teachers were given laptops to “play with” for a year before they were put in the hands of students.
 This experimental time didn’t come with robust professional development opportunities, dedicated mentorship sessions, or even a simple instruction manual.
 Teachers were expected, much like the students, to “figure it out.”
-Society claims that our students are “digital natives,” (my argument against that statement needs to be saved for another time) but if we hand over devices to all of the faculty without any support, we must expect them to be natives to the … Read More
+Society claims that our students are “digital natives,” (my argument against that statement needs to be saved for another time) but if we hand over devices to all of the faculty without any support, we must expect them to be natives to the technology, as well.
+Right? … Read More

 This quarter we are exploring the ISTE Teacher Standards and in order to take that learning to the next level, in knowledge and practice, we are planning and facilitating Global Collaborative Projects (GCP).
 I introduce the project and give an overview of my plans in a previous post, check it out here.
 In this post, I outline my design for the project and review the 6 A’s of project design: